h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **max_active_predictors**: (GLM) Specify the maximum number of active predictors during computation.
 This value is used as a stopping criterium to prevent expensive model building with many predictors.

--  **interactions**: (GLM) Specify a list of predictor column indices to interact.
+-  **interactions**: (GLM, CoxPH) Specify a list of predictor column indices to interact.
 All pairwise combinations will be computed for this list.

--  **interaction_pairs** (GLM) When defining interactions, use this to specify a list of pairwise column interactions (interactions between two variables).
+-  **interaction_pairs** (GLM, CoxPH) When defining interactions, use this to specify a list of pairwise column interactions (interactions between two variables).
 Note that this is different than ``interactions``, which will compute all pairwise combinations of specified columns.

 --------------